|

 It is also why most recreational craft use standing or balance lugs.

-In the west, lug rigs traditionally mount the sail on the starboard side, which probably accounts for the rule for giving way to boats on starboard tack.
+In the west, lug rigs traditionally mount the sail on the port side, which probably accounts for the rule for giving way to boats on starboard tack.

 However, it can be fitted with a tripping line from the throat which allows the gaff to be dipped.